egli/swiss-holidays/README.md

 # Swiss holidays for GNU/Emacs calendar

-This mode adds Swiss holidays for GNU/Emacs calendar.
+This mode adds Swiss holidays for the GNU/Emacs calendar.

 ## Sources of data